Traditionally, Tai Chi and Traditional Chinese Medicine (TCM) were connected and used in tandem in order to treat patients in China.

 And, I’m talking about minimum requirements, which many tai chi teachers in the West simply cannot appreciate.

-Even still, most tai chi teachers who’ve met this minimum requirement that also have knowledge about general health and longevity could provide particularly useful instruction to help people heal certain conditions.
-Those who know a lot about Chinese medicine and are genuine tai chi practitioners could really help tai chi evolve into the health and healing art it was designed to be especially in the West.
+Even still, most tai chi teachers who’ve met this minimum requirement, and that also have knowledge about general health and longevity, could provide particularly useful instruction to help people heal certain conditions.
+Those who know a lot about Chinese medicine and are genuine tai chi practitioners could really help tai chi evolve into the health and healing art it was designed to be, especially in the West.